adobe/aio-theme/README.md

 REPO_ROOT=example
 ```

-By default, you can omit the `ROOT` env var, and it should use the root folder as the source of the documentation pages.
-If your site is in a sub-folder, add the relative path as the `ROOT`.
+By default, you can omit the `REPO_ROOT` env var, and it should use the root folder as the source of the documentation pages.
+If your site is in a sub-folder, add the relative path as the `REPO_ROOT`.

 #### Analytics and Feedback component

-- You need to set up [Adobe Launch](https://launch.adobe.com), with an Adobe Analytics Reporting Suite
+The `GATSBY_ADOBE_LAUNCH_SRC=` env var is used to enable the Analytics and Feedback component.
+To add analytics to your site, you need to set up [Adobe Launch](https://launch.adobe.com), with an Adobe Analytics Reporting Suite.
+Use the following steps:

+**In Adobe Analytics:**

-- In Adobe Analytics, add a custom eVar (Text String type) to capture the feedback.
-This eVar will contain either "yes" or "no".
+1. Within Adobe Analytics, add a custom eVar (Text String type) to capture the feedback.
+This eVar will contain either `yes` or `no`.

+**In Adobe Launch:**

-- In Adobe Launch, create two Data Elements:
+2. Create two Data Elements:
-  1. Feedback-Yes: edit the code and paste in `return document.querySelectorAll('button.feedback-yes')[0].innerText`
+   - **Feedback-Yes**: `Edit` the code and paste in `return document.querySelectorAll('button.feedback-yes')[0].innerText`
-  2. Feedback-No: edit the code and paste in `return document.querySelectorAll('button.feedback-no')[0].innerText`
+   - **Feedback-No**: `Edit` the code and paste in `return document.querySelectorAll('button.feedback-no')[0].innerText`
-- In Adobe Launch, for the two Data Elements, make sure these checkboxes are checked:
+3. Make sure the following checkboxes are checked:
-  1. Enable Default Value
+   - Enable Default Value
-  2. Force lowercase value
+   - Force lowercase value
-  3. Clean text
+   - Clean text
-- In Adobe Launch, create three Rules:
+4. Create these three Rules:
-  1. Feedback-Yes: On click, it will set variables in Adobe Analytics (set the custom eVar to value of the Feedback-Yes Data Element), and then Send the Beacon
+   - **Feedback-Yes**: On click, it will set variables in Adobe Analytics (set the custom eVar to value of the Feedback-Yes Data Element), and then Send the Beacon.
-  2. Feedback-No: On click, it will set variables in Adobe Analytics (set the custom eVar to the value of the Feedback-No Data Element), and then Send the Beacon
+   - **Feedback-No**: On click, it will set variables in Adobe Analytics (set the custom eVar to the value of the Feedback-No Data Element), and then Send the Beacon.

+**In Adobe Analytics:**

-  3. Analytics: On library loaded (page top), Send the Beacon
+  5. On library loaded (page top), Send the Beacon

-- In Adobe Launch:
+**In Adobe Launch:**

-  1. Go through the `Publishing Flow`, don't forget to `Add All Resources`
+  6. Go through the `Publishing Flow`, don't forget to `Add All Resources`.
-  2. In `Environments`, select the appropriate environment, and under the `Install` column, select the icon
+  7. In `Environments`, select the appropriate environment, and under the `Install` column, select the icon.
-  3. Copy the url displayed in the `script` tag
+  8. Copy the URL displayed in the `script` tag.

-This last value will be the value you put in `GATSBY_ADOBE_LAUNCH_SRC`.
+  9. Add the URL to the `.env` file as the value for `GATSBY_ADOBE_LAUNCH_SRC=`.

+**Example:**

 ```properties
 GATSBY_ADOBE_LAUNCH_SRC=https://your.adobe.launch.url.here